ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-where $\boldsymbol{\Delta}\mathbf{x}$ are the implementation errors as before and $\Gamma_i$ defines the maximum possible perturbation or implementation error to protect against along the $i$th dimension.

-Critically, readers should note that this more general definition of the uncertainty set requires no underlying changes of the algorithms described in section \ref{sec:background_meth}.
-However, this change, while subtle, is powerful for RTO and control problems as it can be used to find adversarially robust set-points which are more targeted, tailored and specific to the level of robustness required for each of the states independently.
-To highlight the ease of integrating this more general definition to the ARRTOC algorithm and to illustrate the point visually, we re-solve the adversarially robust version of the illustrative example with the general uncertainty set defined as:
+Finally, we use the illustrative example to highlight an additional insight relevant to the practical case studies of sections \ref{rd:bioreactor} and \ref{rd:evaporator}.
+Recall in section \ref{constrained:prob_def}, we introduced a generalisation of the uncertainty set, equation (\ref{eq:ellipsis_uncertainty_set}), more suited to RTO and control problems.
+We argued that this generalisation could be used to find adversarially robust set-points which are tailored to the level of robustness required for each of the states by accounting for different maximum perturbations, $\Gamma_i$, for each state independently.
+To highlight the ease of integrating the new uncertainty set with the ARRTOC algorithm and to illustrate the point visually, we re-solve the adversarially robust version of the illustrative example with the general uncertainty set defined as: